Kacp00rek/python-static-site-generator/content/index.md

 A from-scratch **Static Site Generator (SSG)** built with Python.
 This project mimics the core functionality of popular tools like Hugo or Jekyll, transforming Markdown content into a fully functional, SEO-optimized static website.

-You can see the generator in action and browse the site it creates here:

 ## Overview

 This generator handles everything from parsing complex Markdown strings to managing recursive directory structures and deploying to GitHub Pages.